NCBI-Codeathons/pubmed-codeathon-team3/README.md

   - Use rentrez R package to retrieve information (Publication year, journal, language, title) for each the PMIDs of interest.
   - Summarize the data by sort_algorithm, publication year, and journal
   - Visualize the results
+- Data workflow for live query
+  - MeSH/Query conducted the following search “neoplasm OR cancer” to review granular data within the live PubMed environment
+    - first 20 results of the Best Match and the first 20 results of the Most Recent were exported

 ## Outcomes:
 There appears to be a significant difference in frequency distribution of journal titles between Best Match and Date sort order.
 The frequency distribution of journal titles in date order is significantly skewed, where a Best Match sort order seems to favor a set of journals.
 The relevance sort may represent a higher diversity of journal titles in the first ten results than the date sort.